MARVELOUS RISE OF AUGMENTED REALITY SOFTWARE MARKET WITH A CAGR OF +30%| TOP PLAYERS PTC, WIKITUDE GMBH, DAQRI, ZUGARA, BLIPPAR, AURASMA, UPSKILL, AUGMATE

 - What will the market size and the growth rate be in 2025?

-- What are the key factors driving the global cable tester market?
+- What are the key factors driving the global Augmented Reality Software market?

 - What are the key market trends impacting the growth?